-We teamed up with Fanheart3 at the 2019 Venice Film Festival and interviewed Loveseat director Kiira Benzing and cast members Sam Kebede, Jenn Harris and Jonathan David Martin on their entertaining, insightful and thoroughly original VR Theatre Performance.
+At 2019 Venice Film Festival, Loud and Clear and Fanheart3 interviewed Loveseat director Kiira Benzing and cast members Sam Kebede, Jenn Harris and Jonathan David Martin.

 Part-story and part-interaction between virtual and real worlds, Loveseat gives a whole new meaning to Virtual Reality by doing something that no one has ever done before.
 By enabling different kinds of audiences to connect with each other in a space that is made of both stunning VR graphics and compelling live performances, this impressive “Virtual Theatre Performance” gives us a one-of-a-kind experience that is as enjoyable as it is genuinely endearing and surprisingly meaningful.